Tozarf/OOP-with-Javascript-/README.md

 # OOP EXAMPLE with JS

-The classes (parent and children) can be found in the [OOP.js](https://github.com/Tozarf/OOP-with-Javascript-/blob/main/OOP.js) file.
+The classes (parent and children) can be found in the [OOP](https://github.com/Tozarf/OOP-with-Javascript-/blob/main/OOP.js) folder.
 Nonetheless, their instantiation and the whole execution of the program belongs to the [index.js](https://github.com/Tozarf/OOP-with-Javascript-/blob/main/index.js) file.

 ## Execution